Where are you located?

 Do I have to have an appointment?

 The Student Accessibility Resource Center – Statesboro campus has walk-in appointments every Wednesday between 9:00 and 11:30 am.
 Students will be seen on a first come, first served basis and there is no need for an appointment.
 A student who wishes to meet with a staff member at any other time will need to call in advance and make an appointment.

 Do you offer tutoring?

 Our office does not offer specific tutoring.
-The Academic Success Center, which is located near our office on the second floor of Cone Hall on the Statesboro campus, offers a variety of tutoring and workshop services.
+The Academic Success Center offers a variety of tutoring and workshop services.
 However, our professional staff members are available to meet with students individually to help ensure their specific needs/goals are being addressed.

 Do I need paperwork from my doctor stating that I have a disability?